-Each year we produce a Licensing Design and Style Guide which features each artist we represent and highlights various collections that we represent.
-We have a state of the art website which shows each artist and their entire portfolio and serves as a tool for the customer.
+Each year we produce a catalog that highlights various collections that we represent as well as each artist.
+We also have a state of the art website which shows each artist and their entire portfolio and serves as a tool for the customer.
+Each week we have an e-news letter that gets blasted to all of our current customers (and some potential customers) showcasing artists and popular themes.
 Internally, our licensing account managers communicate with customers to send them the art they're looking for via email, disc, or hard copy.

 Artists receive 50% of all money received from other product licensing arrangements.
 Licensing royalties depend on the standard royalty for each product category.

-Royalties are paid out in the quarter following receipt of payment to Art Licensing royalty payments are mailed quarterly.
+Royalties are paid out in the quarter following receipt of payment to Art Licensing (royalty payments are mailed to ALI quarterly).

 Some licensing agreements include advances.
 Licensing advances are determined by the individual manufacturer contracts and vary by industry and company.